oroinc/documentation/user/back-office/getting-started/navigation/shortcuts.rst

 From here, you can:

 * Launch an action from the "most used" list.
-This list is updated as you are using the system and will initially contain the actions that you use the most.
+This list is updated as you use the system and will initially contain the actions you use most.

 * Start typing the name of a related entity or an action to choose from a list of matching items.